alexwlchan/alexwlchan.net/src/_posts/2017/2017-11-03-pyconuk-2017-privilege-inclusion.md

 Now you've realised that, how do you do something about it?

 {%
-  slide_image
-  :deck => "privilege_inclusion",
-  :slide => 16,
+  slide_image2
+  filename="slide16.png"
-  :alt => "It's not bad to have privilege, but it's bad to ignore the benefits it gives you."
+  alt="It's not bad to have privilege, but it's bad to ignore the benefits it gives you."
 %}

 Before we go on, one thing: I said at the start that many people feel bad about being told they have privilege.